Ensure your team are following best practice when working with machinery on-farm.

 Quick tips for avoiding collisions

-Checking your vehicle before driving is important to make sure it's safe and will work properly when you need it.
-As part of these checks, operators should make sure mirrors are clean and visibility is good.
+Checking your vehicle before driving is important to ensure it's safe and will work properly when needed.
+Operators should ensure mirrors are clean, and visibility is good as part of these checks.

 But even if you have full confidence in your machine’s brakes and your mirrors are clean and well set, it is important to always be mindful of changing road surfaces, gradients and those operating within your vicinity.

-Where possible, use spotters when you need to, such as when reversing, or approaching blind corners, entrances or exits.
+Where possible, use spotters when necessary, such as when reversing or approaching blind corners, entrances or exits.

-Lastly, it is best practice to establish traffic rules and signage in your farm site.
+Lastly, it's best practice to establish traffic rules and signage on your farm site.
 Doing so helps avoid confusion when operators move machines in each other’s vicinity.

 Make your farm a safer place

-Ensuring health and safety practices are maintained on the farm is not just a legal obligation, but a moral imperative.
-The risks associated with farm machinery are significant and demand careful attention and proactive measures to mitigate.
+Ensuring health and safety practices are maintained on the farm is not just a legal obligation but a moral imperative.
+The risks associated with farm machinery are significant and demand careful attention and proactive measures to mitigate them.

-By understanding the inherent dangers of machinery operation and implementing simple yet robust safety protocols, plus investing in training and education, you can prioritise the wellbeing of yourself and your team members.
+By understanding the inherent dangers of machinery operation, implementing simple yet robust safety protocols, and investing in training and education, you can prioritise the wellbeing of yourself and your team members.

 Moreover, accessing resources and support, such as our Essential Skills modules, can further empower you to make informed decisions and implement effective safety measures.

-Ultimately, the goal is clear: to create a farm environment where everyone works safe and gets home safe.
-By embracing a proactive approach to health and safety and leveraging available resources and expertise, you can safeguard your livelihood and your most valuable asset - your health and wellbeing.
+Ultimately, the goal is clear: to create a farm environment where everyone works safely and gets home safely.
+By embracing a proactive approach to health and safety and leveraging available resources and expertise, you can safeguard your livelihood and your most valuable asset—your health and wellbeing.

 Let's commit to making health and safety a top priority on every farm, today and for generations to come, and start lowering the statistics we began with.